arihantchoudhary/design-eng-challenge/README.md

 3. **Email us** with:
    - Link to your GitHub repository (make sure to invite `@nfichter` as a collaborator)
    - Link to your deployed demo
+   - One thing you think your implementation is top 1% quality in
    - Brief notes about your implementation choices and any trade-offs you made

 ## 🎯 Evaluation Criteria